-Much of the old Hammersmith Village was demolished in the 1930s, but in its place sprouted grand shopping malls, scenic riverside pubs and restaurants dishing up cuisine from around the world.
+Much of the old Hammersmith Village was demolished in the 1930s, but in its place sprouted grand shopping centres, scenic riverside pubs and restaurants dishing up cuisine from around the world.
 Oh, and a crop of excellent hotels, covering everything from a converted 19th-century schoolhouse to a cutting-edge “boutique urban base”.

 Inspired by the mammoth Osram light-bulb factory that once dominated Hammersmith, this cutting-edge hotel aims to be as revolutionary now as that Victorian-era powerhouse was back in the 1880s.
-In fact, the owners of this property don’t even use the label ‘hotel’ – they prefer to describe it as a “boutique urban base”, which underlines their commitment to doing things differently, from anytime breakfast to a bend-over-backwards concierge service.
-A steampunk-inspired reception desk welcomes you to the 89-room concept hotel, Luma, just a short walk from Hammersmith station, and the light bulb motif is apparent until the very moment you rest your head on the pillow, which bears a map of London as if illuminated by electricity.
+In fact, the owners of this property don’t even use the label ‘hotel’ – they prefer to describe it as a “boutique urban base”, which underlines their commitment to doing things differently; from anytime breakfast to a bend-over-backwards concierge service.
+A steampunk-inspired reception desk welcomes you to the 89-room concept hotel, Luma – just a short walk from Hammersmith station – and the light bulb motif is apparent until the very moment you rest your head on the pillow, which bears a map of London as if illuminated by electricity.

 Occupying what used to be the BBC Kensington House Recording Studios, K West has music ingrained in its DNA.
-David Bowie, Bob Marley and Amy Winehouse all played here, and their records, books and paintings decorate the K West’s common areas and 219 rooms.
-The rock’n’roll vibe extends to the laid-back Studio Kitchen – try the New Retro Afternoon Tea, including a Jack Daniel’s-spiked prawn cocktail, mini sliders, yuzu lollipops and bubblegum macarons – but the K Spa is far more tranquil, with a sauna, sanarium, steam room, foot baths, hydrotherapy pool, plus London’s first ice-cold relaxation cabin, Snow Paradise.
+David Bowie, Bob Marley and Amy Winehouse all played here, and their records, books and paintings decorate the common areas and 219 rooms.
+The rock’n’roll vibe extends to the laid-back Studio Kitchen – try the new Retro Afternoon Tea, including a Jack Daniel’s-spiked prawn cocktail, mini sliders, yuzu lollipops and bubblegum macarons – but the K Spa is far more tranquil, with a sauna, sanarium, steam room, foot baths, hydrotherapy pool, plus London’s first ice-cold relaxation cabin, Snow Paradise.